close

 Exploris Health works with a diverse range of collaborators and partners to advance its mission.
 The company collaborates with university hospitals to access data, identify unmet medical needs, develop innovative solutions, and conduct clinical validation.
 It has established distribution partnerships with electronic medical record providers, as well as key players in diagnostics and the pharmaceutical industry, to facilitate the adoption of its solutions by general practitioners, resident cardiologists, and emergency departments in hospitals.
 Additionally, health insurance providers collaborate with Exploris Health to support the reimbursement of its tests.
 Occupational health physicians and service providers also partner with the company to integrate its tests into employee heart health check-up campaigns.

-Future vision for healthcare
+Future Vision for Healthcare

 Leverage AI to decode human biology and identify personalised diagnostic and therapy solutions in order to improve patient outcomes and substantially save costs for healthcare systems by enabling decisions at the right time and place.